xflux-gui/fluxgui/README.md

 releasing a version remove the `~pre` suffix from the version strings and commit, copying the changelog changes for the current release into the commit message.
-Then `git tag -a v<ver>`, using the commit msg for the tag annotation.
+Then `git tag -a v<ver>`, using the commit msg for the tag annotation, and push the version tag with `git push origin v<ver>`.
 Finally, create another commit with the new `<next version>~pre` version strings and changelog entry.

 When releasing the version string needs to be changed in